michaelboth/Takyon/README.md

 Rdma UD        | Unreliable | 0 ..
 4 KB     | Yes          |                    | Yes           | Linux

 # Building
+Takyon and its examples are provided as C code.
+Takyon is compiled into a library with only the providers you want, and the examples are like with the Takyon library.
+### Environment
-To build the Takyon library and examples, the following are needed:
+The following are needed to build the Takyon library and examples:

 OS | Requirements
 --------|------------